Gale Brewer: Manhattan Borough President (2014–2021)

-New York City Council (2022-present)
+New York City Council (2022–present)

 In December 2020, Brewer announced her candidacy for her former City Council seat in the 2021 New York City Council election.
+She lost the Jim Owles Club endorsement to another Democrat Sara Lind and requested a second endorsement vote from the organization prior to the June Democratic Primary in 2021.
 On November 2, 2021, Brewer defeated Republican Nancy Sliwa (wife of Curtis Sliwa) with over 82% of the vote.
+Brewer's main progressive Democratic primary challenger in 2021, Sara Lind, was not reappointed to Manhattan Community Board 7 when her position came up for renewal in 2023.